CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

 \subsubsection{Auxiliary objectives}

-The auxiliary objectives are additional training objectives introduced in conjunction with the primary task objective to guide the training of a neural audio codec model.
-These objectives aim to provide supplementary supervision signals that improve the model's ability to generalize, enhance specific capabilities, or encourage desirable properties in the learned representations.
-Two mainstream auxiliary objectives are as follows: \begin{itemize} \item \textbf{Disentanglement} in neural audio codecs separates complex speech attributes into distinct representations.
-TiCodec \cite{liu2024semanticodec} separates time-invariant and time-varying features, reducing tokens.
-FACodec \cite{ju2024naturalspeech_FACodec} factorizes waveforms into subspaces like content, prosody, and timbre.
-SoCodec \cite{guo2024socodec} uses multi-stream semantic sequences and ordered product quantization for efficient autoregressive generation.
+Auxiliary objectives refer to the auxiliary loss for enhancing generalization, capabilities, or desired properties.
+We have three types of auxiliary objectives: \begin{itemize} \item \textbf{Disentanglement (Disent)} in neural audio codecs separates speech attributes into distinct representations.
+For instance, TiCodec \cite{liu2024semanticodec} separates static and dynamic features to reduce token rates.
+FACodec \cite{ju2024naturalspeech_FACodec} factorizes waveforms into content, prosody, and timbre.
+SoCodec \cite{guo2024socodec} employs two codec encoders to model frame-wise semantic information and global information.